Ortega-Dan/xfreeRDP-usage/README.md

 # use /f for full screen or /m for multiple screen
 xfreerdp /f /clipboard /u:myUserName /v:ipOrHostname

-# optionally add local directory as network shared drive with:
+# optionally add local directory as a redirected network drive with:
 # /drive:Downloads,/home/myLinuxUser/Downloads

 # optionally add sound support with options: